 At a strategic level, the structure plan has taken into consideration the bushfire prone land mapping and new development within the precinct can be designed to meet the requirements of Planning for Bush Fire Protection 2019.
-This includes creation of a central Environmental Protection Area which corresponds with the areas high bushfire hazard, and the provision of defendable space along its full perimeter (within the boundary of the SAP).
+This includes creation of a central Environmental Protection Area which corresponds with the areas of high bushfire hazard, and the provision of defendable space along its full perimeter (within the boundary of the SAP).
 These areas of defendable space include the perimeter road network, drainage channels and maintained public open space.
-No development areas directly adjoin the retained bushland.